-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4 with a minimum study score of 25 English (EAL) or 20 in English (any) and at least 20 in any Mathematics.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent), including Units 3 and 4 of any Maths.

 Admission Requirements International: Successful completion of an Australian Secondary Certificate (VCE or equivalent) including at least one of the following subjects: Year 12 Mathematics or its equivalent.
 PLUS IELTS (or equivalent): Overall score of 5.5 with no band less than 5.0.